chainapsis/keplr-wallet/README.md

 yarn && yarn build
 ```

-Browser extension's build output is placed in `packages/extension/build/manifest-v3`, and you can check out [this page](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) for installing the developing version.
+Browser extension's build output is placed in `packages/extension/build/manifest-v3`. this output is only worked on Chrome so we recommend other build output(in `packages/extension/build/manifest-v2`, `packages/extension/build/firefox` for Firefox) for other browser. you can check out [this page](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked) for installing the developing version.

 ## Building mobile app locally